-The Company had an \$8.0 billion revolving note and cash subordination agreement with Deutsche Bank Trust Corp.
-(DBTC), an affiliated entity, with a maturity date of November 15, 2014.
-On September 25, 2013, the Company terminated the revolving note and cash subordination with DBTC and repaid the outstanding balance of \$6.7 billion.
-Concurrently, the Company signed a new subordinated loan agreement with its Parent under which it borrowed \$6.7 billion.
+The Company has a subordinated loan agreement with its Parent under which it borrowed \$6.7 billion.
 This subordination agreement, which has an initial maturity date of September 25, 2016, has been approved by FINRA and qualifies as regulatory capital for the purpose of computing net capital under SEC Rule 15c3-1.
 To the extent that the outstanding subordinated liability is required for the Company's continued compliance with its net capital requirements, the subordinated liability may not be repaid.

 The Company's former subordinated revolving note and cash subordination agreement required the payment of interest at floating rates based on the London Interbank Offered Rate plus 30 basis points.
-The new subordinated loan agreement requires the payment of interest at floating rates based on the London Interbank Offered Rate plus 85 basis points.
-At December 31, 2013, the interest rate on this facility was 1.09%.
+The new subordinated loan agreement requires the payment of interest at floating rates based on the three-month London Interbank Offered Rate plus 85 basis points.
+At June 30, 2014, the interest rate on this facility was 1.08%.
 The Company must obtain the approval of FINRA prior to any additional subordinated borrowings or repayments.